vert-x3/vertx-web-site/src/site/blog/posts/centralized-logging-using-elk.md

   <version>${disruptor.version}</version>
 </dependency>
 ```

-An additional step to enable asynchronous Log4j logging in Vert.x involves setting two system properties: _vertx.logger-delegate-factory-class-name_, to configure the alternate logging framework; and _Log4jContextSelector_, to instruct Log4J to log asynchronously.
+An additional step to enable asynchronous Log4j logging in Vert.x involves setting two system properties: `vertx.logger-delegate-factory-class-name`, to configure the alternate logging framework; and `Log4jContextSelector`, to instruct Log4j to log asynchronously.

 One last step concerning Log4j configuration involves specifying the format of the log output.
 One option to do this is through XML files placed in the _Resources_ folder of the application, which will be automatically found by the logging framework at runtime.
 Inside this configuration, we set our logs to be stored to a filesystem path that will be required by Filebeat.

 ### Filebeat configuration
 Now that we have configured the log output of our Vert.x application to be stored in the file system, we delegate to Filebeat the task of forwarding the logs to the Logstash instance.
 Filebeat can be configured through a YAML file containing the logs output location and the pattern to interpret multiline logs (i.e., stack traces).
-Also, the Logstash output plugin is configured with the host location and secured using the certificate from the machine hosting Logstash.
-We set the _document_type_ to the type of instance that this log belongs, which could later help us while indexing our logs inside Elasticsearch.
+Also, the Logstash output plugin is configured with the host location and a secure connection is enforced using the certificate from the machine hosting Logstash.
+We set the `document_type` to the type of instance that this log belongs to, which could later help us while indexing our logs inside Elasticsearch.

 ```yaml
 filebeat: